zhaisf/zhaisf.github.io/_pages/about.md

 ### News!
-- Our paper "Efficient Backdoor Detection on Text-to-image Synthesis via Neuron Activation Variation ([URL](https://openreview.net/forum?id=Xt8MXouQ88))" has been accepted by **ICLR 2025 Workshop on Foundation Models in the Wild** ([FM-Wild](https://fm-wild-community.github.io/)) as a Tiny Paper.
-See you in Singapore!
+-  [2025.06] Our paper "NaviDet: Efficient Input-level Backdoor Detection on Text-to-Image Synthesis via Neuron Activation Variation" has been accepted by **ICCV 2025**.
 -  Our paper "Membership Inference on Text-to-Image Diffusion Models via Conditional Likelihood Discrepancy" has been accepted by **NeurIPS 2024**.
 See you in Vancouver!
 -  I will serve as an **AEC member of CCS 2024**.
 -  Our paper "Text-to-image Diffusion Models Can be Easily Backdoored through Multimodal Data Poisoning" has been accepted by **ACM MM 2023 (<font color='red'>Oral</font>)**.